 Camera and smartphone input jacks are almost exclusively unbalanced inputs.
 Most professional audio devices output balanced line level outputs from XLR and 1/4” phono jacks.
 Unbalanced mic level inputs require transformers to convert the balanced signals to the unbalanced input of the camera or smartphone.
 Using the incorrect cables can result in unwanted noise and distortion.

-Smartphones are easier to use in some regard, as they offer the option to use USB interfaces for professional audio recording equipment.
-This offers far more flexibility than the common 3.5mm plug found on most cameras.
+Smartphones and tablets include the option to use USB microphones and audio interfaces for professional audio recording.
+Using audio sources with USB connectors provides more flexibility than the common 3.5mm plug found on most cameras.

-USB microphones provide a simple and effective connection between professional microphones and a smartphone.
-Most USB microphones are plug and play devices, meaning that they can work with modern smartphones using simple USB adapters, or no adapters at all.
-The best microphones for recordings are the ones that allow you to get the microphone off camera.
-If possible, avoid selecting microphones whose capsules plug directly into phone without a cable.
+Most USB microphones are plug and play devices, meaning they can work with modern smartphones using simple USB cables or USB adapters.
+The best microphones for recordings are the ones that allow you to get the microphone off camera, so avoid selecting microphones where the body of the mic plugs directly into the recording device.

 Many USB interfaces on the market are plug and play devices requiring no additional drivers for installation.
 As such, they can be used on devices like iPhones and iPads with a simple Apple Lighting to USB Camera adapter.
-(Although the name “camera adapter” might imply otherwise, it works for plug-and-play USB microphones, mixers, and audio interfaces with USB type-A outputs.
+Although the name “camera adapter” might imply otherwise, it works for plug-and-play USB microphones, mixers, and audio interfaces with USB type-A outputs.

 Devices like the Zoom U-22 comes equipped with an XLR and 1/4-inch combo jack with available +48V phantom power, as well as a 3.5mm input for line level signals.
 The larger Zoom U-24 offers the same with an additional XLR and 1/4-inch combo jack along with RCA input jacks for line level recording.
-The Zoom H5 not only acts as a standalone recorder, but can also work as an audio recording interface for iPhones/iPads, providing a more flexible mobile recording solution.
+The Zoom H5 not only acts as a standalone recorder, but can also work as an audio recording interface for iPhones & iPads, providing a more versatile mobile recording solution.